-- Elementary Education

-- English
+- Criminal Justice

 - History

 - Leadership

 - Natural Science

 - Pre-Engineering

 - Pre-Nursing

 - Psychology

 - Sociology

-Students must complete 15 credit hours in the concentration courses as determined by the program.
-These credits will apply to the electives portion of the associate transfer degree, with other credits used to satisfy MMI's basic skills and distribution requirements.
+Students must complete 15 credit hours in the concentration courses.
+These credits will apply to the electives portion of the associate transfer degree, with other credits used to satisfy MMI's general education and distribution requirements.
 A typical program outline for the Leadership concentration might look as follows (boldfaced courses are requirements for this concentration):